 - Hire consultants: IT consultants are available for small businesses but are sometimes too expensive for consistent use.

-- Choose managed IT services: For many of your IT needs, IT managed services can be the solution you need.
+- Choose managed IT services: IT managed services can be the solution you need for many of your IT needs.
 With managed IT, you can outsource the tasks you're unable to handle in-house while saving money.
 This is an attractive option even for companies with robust IT departments.